|or on PC via Steam or itch.io|

 - You can drag from an aircraft to easily set its heading.
-When you then drag onto a beacon (grey circle) then it flies directly to that point and the DCT button illuminates.
+When you then drag onto a beacon (grey circle) then the plane flies directly to that point and the DCT button illuminates.
 Directs can also be given by pressing the 'DCT' button: then it will snap to a beacon/VOR/locator closest to the selected heading.
 DCT is, like ILS, a mode that alters the heading of a plane automatically.
-If a plane reaches a beacon without further instructions, it will fly circles above it, like a holding pattern.
-Avoid holding planes because it will cause delays and crowds the airspace.
+If a plane reaches a beacon without further instructions, it will fly circles above it, in a holding pattern.
+It's best to avoid holding planes because it will cause delays and crowds the airspace.
 Longpressing DCT will 'HOLD' the plane at its current position.
 Some runways have a beacon (a locator) on the ILS path; planes can fly direct to it but won't enter a holding there, but continue ahead.
 You can also drag from a selected VOR beacon to set a heading on which the plane must fly after reaching the beacon.
 Departures fly to a randomly chosen beacon and then continue ahead.

 - In some cases, the separation minima (1000ft/3NM) are reduced: planes may fly closer to each other when: